 The default requirements for WordPress are listed below.
 However, individual sites may require additional resources.

-As with many blogging and web applications, WordPress depends on MySQL to store data for producing output.
-Every request WordPress makes to MySQL, including both read and write operations, creates a load on the server.
+As with many blogging and web applications, WordPress depends on MySQL or MariaDB to store data for producing output.
+Every request WordPress makes to MySQL/MariaDB, including both read and write operations, creates a load on the server.

-WordPress is continuously optimized to minimize the number of MySQL requests needed for regular operation.
-However, developmental practices used in plugins or themes can increase the amount of MySQL usage needed to run a given site.
+WordPress is continuously optimized to minimize the number of database requests needed for regular operation.
+However, developmental practices used in plugins or themes can increase the amount of database usage needed to run a given site.
 In high-traffic situations, many simultaneous database connections can cause excessive strain on the server.
 An incomplete connection to a server causes the "Connection timed out" response in the visitor's browser.

-MySQL connection rates can be improved by either adjusting MySQL settings, or providing more memory and processing power to the overworked server.
-Additionally, using query caching and proper indexing can help to improve MySQL performance.
+MySQL/MariaDB connection rates can be improved by either adjusting MySQL/MariaDB settings, or providing more memory and processing power to the overworked server.
+Additionally, using query caching and proper indexing can help to improve MySQL/MariaDB performance.
 There is no single solution for every case, as all sites operate differently.

 Make sure your host features the most up-to-date and stable version of these platforms in order to create a strong environment in which to run WordPress.